-- First make interactive3.sh executable and launch it via e.g. ./interactive3.sh -d or ./interactive3.sh --uptime or so - Function case has basic checking of input available as last parameter use \) any other input except those defined above will produce some warning message, error or so - In same way can be added more parameters (by multiple use of case), but order of parameters must be kept and all parameters are compulsory - case can evaluate simple regular expressions, e.g. --[Uu]ptime), -d\, ... - This is the most simple usage, more complex possibilities are ahead
+- First make interactive3.sh executable and launch it via e.g. ./interactive3.sh d or ./interactive3.sh uptime or so - Function case has basic checking of input available as last parameter use \) - any other input except those defined above will produce some warning message, error or so - In same way can be added more parameters (by multiple use of case or by wrapping case by while loop), in the latter variant order of parameters does not have to be kept and all parameters are compulsory - case can evaluate simple regular expressions, e.g. [Uu]ptime, d\, ... - This is the most simple usage, more complex possibilities are ahead